Lost Words: Beyond the Page: Reception

 Lost Words: Beyond the Page received mixed reviews for the Windows and PlayStation 4 versions, while the Nintendo Switch, Xbox One, Stadia versions received positive reviews, according to the review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 72% of critics.

-Vikki Blake of Eurogamer rated the game 3/5, calling it a "a simple, flawed yet beautiful adventure".
-She praised the games bright and colourful backdrops and the musical scores, which accompanies the player on their journey, by calling them "splendorous".
-She also praised Pratchett's writing on the game citing it "is rich with the universal truths we all know and have experienced first-hand".
-However, she panned the games "lack of challenge and sophistication" and preferred the journal segments over "galloping" through Estoria.
-She ended her review by stating Lost Words might not be for everyone, granted, but it's a potent, powerful experience nonetheless.
+Vikki Blake of Eurogamer called Lost Words "a simple, flawed yet beautiful adventure".
+She praised the game's bright and colourful backdrops and the musical scores, which accompanied the player on their journey, by calling them "splendorous".
+She also praised Pratchett's writing, citing it "is rich with the universal truths we all know and have experienced first-hand".
+However, she said the game "lack a little challenge and sophistication" and preferred the journal segments over "galloping through Estoria".
+She ended her review by stating Lost Words "might not be for everyone, granted, but it's a potent, powerful experience nonetheless".

-Kimberley Wallace of Game Informer gave Lost Words a 7.75/10, saying the game is an interesting way to tell an interactive story, venturing into territory that isn't often explored in video games.
+Kimberley Wallace of Game Informer gave Lost Words a 7.75/10, saying the game "is an interesting way to tell an interactive story, venturing into territory that isn't often explored in video games".
 Wallace disliked the awkward controls and stated technical hiccups "bring down the experience".
 Despite what she disliked about Lost Words, Wallace went on to state "I'm glad it exists, despite its flaws".